great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_a_configuredassetdataconnector.md

 </Prerequisites>

-Great Expectations provides two `DataConnector` classes for connecting to Data Assets stored as file-system-like data.
-This includes files on disk, but also S3 object stores, etc:
+Great Expectations provides two `DataConnector` classes for connecting to Data Assets stored as file-system-like data (this includes files on disk, but also S3 object stores, etc) as well as relational database data:

 - A ConfiguredAssetDataConnector allows you to specify that you have multiple Data Assets in a `Datasource`, but also requires an explicit listing of each Data Asset you want to connect to.
 This allows more fine-tuning, but also requires more setup.
 - An InferredAssetDataConnector infers `data_asset_name` by using a regex that takes advantage of patterns that exist in the filename or folder structure.